columnflow/columnflow/README.rst

 A couple test tasks are listed below.
 They might require a **valid voms proxy** for accessing input data.

+For a better overview of the tasks that are triggered by the commands below, checkout the current (yet stylized) `task graph <https://github.com/uhh-cms/columnflow/issues/25#issue-1258137827>`__.

 .. code-block:: bash